Storytimes other than Norhfield Public Library's that you can access at any time.

 *Storytime from Space features astronauts reading story books while floating around in orbit!

-*Tell Me a Story from the King County Library System offers TONS of action rhyme and fingerplay videos by librarians, so you can chant along and do the motions with them just like in storytime!
+*Tell Me a Story from the King County Library System offers TONS of action rhyme and fingerplay videos by librarians, so you can chant along and do the motions with them just like in in-person storytime!
 Rhymes and chants like these build children's ability to hear that words are made up of syllables, an important skill for learning to read.
 Below is one playlist; you'll find even more at the site.

 We strive to model dialogic reading in storytime, and encourage parents and caregivers to approach reading with their child the same way.
 In a nutshell, it entails asking questions that involve your child as you read: "Oooh, what do you think will happen next?"
 "Which animal is this?
 What sound does it make?"
 "Look at his face!
 How do you think he's feeling now?"